sjelin/FluidJS/README.md

 By default, this is `""`

-#### The `calc` function
+#### The `fill` function

-If the view is a root view, then the parameters to the `calc` function are the values of the models which the view is being based on.
-If the view is a child view, then the parameters to the `calc` function are the values which were passed to it by its parent's `calc` function.
+If the view is a root view, then the parameters to the `fill` function are the values of the models which the view is being based on.
+If the view is a child view, then the parameters to the `fill` function are the values which were passed to it by its parent's `fill` function.

 A collection of views can either be an array or an object.
 By default, if a collection is an object, the order in which the views are inserted into the